Machine learning for data cubes

 plot(point_class, bands = c("NDVI", "EVI"))

 The SVM classifier is less stable and less robust to outliers than the random forest method.
 In this example, it tends to misclassify some of the data.
-In 2008, it is likely that the correct land class was still Pasture rather than Soy_Millet as produced by the algorithm, while the Soy_Cotton class in 2012 is also inconsistent with the previous and latter classification of Soy_Corn.
+In 2008, it is likely that the correct land class was still Pasture

 Extreme gradient boosting

-XGBoost (eXtreme Gradient Boosting) [53] is an implementation of gradient boosted decision trees designed for speed and performance.
+XGBoost (eXtreme Gradient Boosting) [57] is an implementation of gradient boosted decision trees designed for speed and performance.
 It is an ensemble learning method, meaning it combines the predictions from multiple models to produce a final prediction.
-Xgboost builds trees one at a time, where each new tree helps to correct errors made by previously trained tree.
+XGBoost builds trees one at a time, where each new tree helps to correct errors made by previously trained tree.
 Each tree builds a new model to correct the errors made by previous models.
 Using gradient descent, the algorithm iteratively adjusts the predictions of each tree by focusing on instances where previous trees made errors.
 Models are added sequentially until no further improvements can be made.

 Although random forest and boosting use trees for classification, there are significant differences.
-While random forest builds multiple decision trees in parallel and merges them together for a more accurate and stable prediction, xgboost builds trees one at a time, where each new tree helps to correct errors made by previously trained tree.
+While random forest builds multiple decision trees in parallel and merges them together for a more accurate and stable prediction, XGBoost builds trees one at a time, where each new tree helps to correct errors made by previously trained tree.
 XGBoost is often preferred for its speed and performance, particularly on large datasets, and is well-suited for problems where precision is paramount.
 Random Forest, on the other hand, is simpler to implement, more interpretable, and can be more robust to overfitting, making it a good choice for general-purpose applications.

 The boosting method starts from a weak predictor and then improves performance sequentially by fitting a better model at each iteration.
 It fits a simple classifier to the training data and uses the residuals of the fit to build a predictor.
 Typically, the base classifier is a regression tree.
 Although random forest and boosting use trees for classification, there are significant differences.
 The performance of random forest generally increases with the number of trees until it becomes stable.
 Boosting trees apply finer divisions over previous results to improve performance [33].
 Some recent papers show that it outperforms random forest for remote sensing image classification [58].
 However, this result is not generalizable since the quality of the training dataset controls actual performance.

-In sits, the XGBoost method is implemented by the sits_xbgoost() function, based on XGBoost R package, and has five hyperparameters that require tuning.
-The sits_xbgoost() function takes the user choices as input to a cross-validation to determine suitable values for the predictor.
+function takes the user choices as input to a cross-validation to determine suitable values for the predictor.

 # Train using XGBoost